chorman0773/PokemonSMS-Public-Specification/TermsAndDefinitions.md

 At any point in the game, implementations are allowed to take any side operation they wish outside of the specification, provided that the operation is a no-op as far as this specification is concerned.
 Actions which are an Effective No-op are ones that do not affect the visible state of the game.
 These include, but are not limited to:
 * Writing to some file, except a game save file or `saves.pkmdb`
-* Writing to a table in the `saves.pkmdb`, except the Global Save Table
+* Writing to a table in the `saves.pkmdb`, except the Global Save Table, or the Options Table.
 * Writing to the console
 * Writing to some unspecified output area, except any Graphics Layer
 * Reading some variable used by this specification.